Buying A Used E-bike – A Good Or Bad Idea? (+ a Used E-bike Buyers Checklist)

 Keep in mind that you incur additional costs relatively quickly with a used e-bike because you usually need a new battery within one to two years.
 Whether it is cheaper to go for a used model or a new e-bike in regards to the additional battery costs alone, you will have to calculate per situation and include it in the negotiation of the price.

 Personally, I wouldn’t buy a used electric bike that is older than 2 years.
-I also prefer to buy a used e-bike from a recognized specialist.
+I also prefer to buy a used e-bike from a specialist.
 There is a good chance that something is wrong with the most vulnerable parts of an older e-bike.
-E-bikes that are more than 5 years old are almost always expensive if you don’t buy them for just a few hundred dollars.
+E-bikes that are more than 5 years old are almost always more expensive than a new one if you don’t buy them for just a few hundred dollars.
 Because the cost of a replacement battery will be added later.
-And perhaps not only the battery costs, the motor or display can also fail.
+And perhaps not only the battery costs, the motor or display can also fail, costing the equivalent of a new E-bike.

 I would also be careful with buying a used electric bike through a website such as Craigslist.
 In the first place because you cannot measure the battery, but also because of the lack of warranty and the risk of healing.